SLEEP BRUXISM OR TEETH GRINDING

 The next logical step should be to get fitted for a night guard or a mouth guard.
 To most people, the thought of wearing a piece of acrylic in their mouth while sleeping is quite off-putting.
 That's why we recommend getting a custom night guard from your dentist, because custom night guards are better fitted, more durable and more comfortable.
 Severe grinding can really damage teeth in the long term, result in tooth loss and affect your jaws, it can cause or worsen TMJ disorder and even alter the appearance of your facial structure.

-Dentist for Bruxism in Chicago
+Dentist for bruxism in Chicago

 If you suspect that you might grind your teeth at night, talk to us.
 Our bruxism dentist in Chicago will check your for wear and examine your temporomandibular joints and jaw muscles for signs of bruxism.
 If you are looking for a dentist near 60632, 60639 or 60629 Archer Dental is at your service.